 - Treat every firearm as if it were loaded.

 - Keep firearms unloaded at all times.

-- Always keep the muzzle of the firearm pointed in a safe direction away from someone.
+- Always keep the firearm's muzzle pointed in a safe direction away from someone.

 - Keep the firearm stored in a secure location.
-If there are young children in the home implement the use of child safety locks and secure the location of the firearm in a place where only adults can access it.
+If there are young children in the home, implement child safety locks and secure the firearm in a place where only adults can access it.

 - Store ammunition in a location separate from the firearm itself.

-- Remove firearms from a household where an individual is exhibiting signs of suicide or mental health distress.
+- Remove firearms from a household where an individual exhibits signs of suicide or mental health distress.
 Learn more about options for safe storage.

 - Lock2Live: Help temporarily reduce access to potentially dangerous things, like firearms, medicines, sharp objects, or other household items.